Indicator: Ecological Integrity

 Method

-Ecological integrity is assessed annually for each 1 km² area by combining three metrics: (1) Disturbance, detected via satellite imagery to map human-driven changes such as deforestation, urban expansion, and land conversion; (2) Connectivity, measured by assessing how well an area is connected to other healthy ecosystems to support biodiversity; (3) Indicator species presence, using key species as biological indicators of ecosystem health.
+Ecological integrity is assessed annually for each 1 km² area by combining three metrics: (1) Habitat intactness, detected via satellite imagery to map human-driven changes such as deforestation, urban expansion, and land conversion; (2) Habitat connectivity, measured by assessing how well an area is connected to other healthy habitat to support biodiversity; (3) Indicator species presence, using key species as biological indicators of ecosystem health.
 The presence of indicator species is confirmed through field observations, validated by photos, tracks, or recordings.
+The three metrics are combined, with higher scores indicating better ecological integrity.
+This method enables effective global monitoring of ecosystems with localized precision.

 Last updated